NxNiki/convertToNWB/notebooks/README.md

 ### 02-RunConversion

-This notebook runs the processes to convert the data to NWB.
+This notebook runs the processes to convert sessions of data to NWB.

 ### A1-ExploreData